 Historical data indicates that total nitrogen in West Basin of Lac La Biche Lake has been classified as Eutrophic (high productivity, nutrients, and algae growth) based on total nitrogen and did not exceed regulatory guideline of 1.0 mg/L except in 2006, 2014, 2105, and 2016 (Figure 13).
-The maximum total nitrogen concentration (1.85 mg/L) was recorded in in 2015; however, a declining trend in total nitrogen concentration was observed in the past two years which dropped below the regulatory guidelines in 2017.
+The maximum total nitrogen concentration (1.85 mg/L) was recorded in in 2015; however, a declining trend in total nitrogen concentration was observed in the past three years.